ruzickap/k8s-eks-flux/docs/part-03/README.md

 * [HelmReleases](https://fluxcd.io/docs/components/helm/helmreleases/) are
   compatible with Helm (`helm ls -A` works fine)
 * [Variable substitution](https://fluxcd.io/docs/components/kustomize/kustomization/#variable-substitution)
-  is really handy and easy to use in case you do not want to use [patches](https://fluxcd.io/docs/components/kustomize/kustomization/#variable-substitution)
+  is really handy and easy to use in case you do not want to use too much [patches](https://fluxcd.io/docs/components/kustomize/kustomization/#variable-substitution)

 ## Create basic Flux structure in git repository